-As COVID-19 vaccination rates of Canadians have increased, provincial governments across Canada have eased COVID-19 related emergency measures and business restrictions.
-The REIT's tenants' businesses continue to remain fully operational.
 The REIT believes that the overall fundamentals of the automotive dealership business remain strong, and that the industry is resilient and essential.
 However, future developments related to the pandemic, including new COVID-19 variants, could result in restrictions being re-implemented that could impact the financial performance and financial position of the REIT and its tenants in future periods.
 The pandemic has also impacted the vehicle supply chain, resulting in constraints of specific parts, models and brands.
 Management believes these supply chain constraints will continue into the foreseeable future but will not have a significant impact on the REIT's tenants' ability to pay rent.

-As the only publicly traded Canadian real estate entity focused on owning automotive dealership properties, the REIT provides a unique opportunity for automotive dealership owners to monetize the real estate underlying their dealerships while retaining ownership and control of their core automotive dealership businesses.
+As the only publicly traded Canadian real estate entity focused on owning automotive properties, the REIT provides a unique opportunity for automotive dealership owners to monetize the real estate underlying their dealerships while retaining ownership and control of their core automotive dealership businesses.
 This provides dealership owners with liquidity to advance their individual strategic objectives, whether it be succession planning, directly investing in upgrading their dealerships, or facilitating acquisitions in this period of industry consolidation.
 The Canadian automotive dealership industry is highly fragmented, and the REIT expects continued consolidation over the mid to long term due to increased industry sophistication and growing capital requirements for owner operators, which encourages them to pursue increased economies of scale.

 The financial markets continually fluctuate, and it is therefore difficult for management to quantify the impact that the pandemic and the other factors described above will have on the cost and availability of debt and equity capital to the REIT.
-Management and the Trustees are continuing to closely monitor the impact of the pandemic and rising inflation on the REIT's business and will continue to prudently manage the REIT's available resources.
+Management and the Trustees are continuing to closely monitor the impact of the pandemic and rising interest rates and inflation on the REIT's business and will continue to prudently manage the REIT's available resources.